Most Reliable Temporary Email Services

 - No status page or transparency about outages

-Once the most reliable option, but the 2020 OVHCloud shutdown and 2023 sending suspension have shaken confidence in long-term stability.
-Use it when it is working, but do not depend on it for anything time-sensitive.
+It used to be the most reliable option.
+The 2020 OVHCloud shutdown and 2023 sending suspension shook confidence in its long-term stability.
+Use it when it's working.
+Just don't depend on it for anything time-sensitive.

 - When operational, email processing is fast and well-tested